aJustinOng/real-estate-price-prediction/README.md

 ## 3. One Hot Encoding Using Pandas

-We cannot build a model using categorical values, so we can use the one-hot encoding method (aka dummy variables) to convert each state into a binary format.
+We cannot build a model using categorical values, so we can use the one hot encoding method (aka dummy variables) to convert each state into a binary format.
 We do this with Pandas' built-in dummies function:

 ```
 dummies = pd.get_dummies(df9.state)